Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

-Putting the results in this section and in Sec.\ref{sec:homogeneous_p4} together, our findings of this analytical example explicitly show that it is the number of homogeneous boundary conditions, rather than the detail, that determines the properties of continuum GBZ and the bulk profiles of the eigenstates.
+Putting the results in this section and Sec. \ref{sec:homogeneous_p4} together, our findings of this analytical example explicitly show that it is the number of homogeneous boundary conditions, rather than their detailed forms, that determines the properties of generalized momentum space and the bulk profiles of the eigenstates.
 While the given example is a Hermitian system without NHSE, this conclusion is also applicable to general non-Hermitian continuum systems with NHSE.